-Currently, Dr. Bradford is an Assistant Professor and the Coordinator of Music Theory at the University of Louisiana at Lafayette.
+Currently, Dr. Bradford is an Associate Professor and the Coordinator of Music Theory at the University of Louisiana at Lafayette.
 He joined the faculty at UL Lafayette in 2016.
 At UL Lafayette, he teaches a variety of music theory courses, ranging from freshman undergraduate theory through graduate analysis and music composition, as well as study abroad courses in London, England.
 Dr. Bradford also coordinates the Theory/Composition studio meetings and recitals.

 Dr. Bradford’s research focuses on musical meaning and interpretation, with a special interest musical narrative.
 Recently, his projects have explored interpretive approaches to video game music, including the application of musical narrative and semiotic theories to suggest new avenues for listening to and understanding modern musical genres.
 Dr. Bradford presents his research regularly at both local and international conferences.
 He is a member of both the South Central Society for Music Theory and the national Society for Music Theory.

 “Music in Video Games,” Guest Speaker on Amateur Hour podcast by Jackson Moon,